Ferry to Mykonos

 Prices & how to book your ferry ticket to Mykonos

-The regular and high-speed ferries connect Mykonos with most Cyclades islands as Santorini, Naxos, Paros, Sifnos, Milos, Folegandros, and Crete / Heraklion.
+The regular and high-speed ferries connect Mykonos with most Cyclades islands as Santorini, Naxos, Paros, Sifnos, Milos, Folegandros and Crete / Heraklion.

 Ticket prices